 After the three National flags were raised to the cop of the Olympic masts, play could begin.
 It was dreary and cold, but the intense play brought warmth.
 There were hard confrontations and even a little bloodshed.
 The Finnish opening goal was surprising, but the lead in the 28th minute, followed by an equalizer by Alpo Aho before Leif Fredblad put Sweden ahead 3-2 on a successful solo rush up the ice, despite persistent defensive attention.
 The referee had blown the whistle just before but still approved the goal.

 Sweden held the half-time lead, but it was already tied again after only one minute had elapsed in the second half on a goal by Alpo Aho after the Swedish defense made a serious mistake.
 Finland scored the match-winning goal in the 14th minute, an unbelievable direct shot by Tauno Timoska.
 He was so overjoyed chat he threw his bandy stick 50 meters up into the air.
-The Russian referee hastened over and warned the Finn for his outbreak of emotion.
+The Soviet referee hastened over and warned the Finn for his outbreak of emotion.
 But Timoska responded by hugging the referee and sharing his happiness.

 The Finnish victory was a triumph for better skating ability, better shooting and greater intensity.
 This being what the Finns call “sisu.”
 It was hard and heated, and the control of the Finns was better.
 This was the first victory for Finland on home ice in 16 years against Sweden.